 Too Many Hard Inquiries

-Every time you complete an application for a credit card, loan, or another line of credit, the financial institution you are inquiring with will request an official credit report.
-When lenders request official credit reports, this is referred to as hard credit pull—having too many hard inquiries on your credit profile may signal to lenders that you are financially irresponsible and are, therefore, less likely to grant approval for credit cards or other funding opportunities.
+Every time you complete an application for a credit card or loan, a hard credit check will be done.
+Too many hard inquiries on your credit profile can decrease your credit.
 If you have recently been applying for loans or other forms of funding, now may not be the best time to submit a new credit card application.

 Fraud Alerts

-If you have been the victim of identity theft or fraud, you most likely placed a freeze on most of your financial accounts.
-During this time, lenders and financial institutions will be locked out of your accounts and may not be able to view your data.
+If you have been the victim of identity theft or fraud, you most likely placed a freeze on most of your financial accounts, which means lenders and financial institutions may not be able to view your data.
 Fraud alerts on your credit report may also prevent credit card issuers from confirming your identity and processing your application, which may then result in its cancellation.

 Credit Limit Increases

-If you already have a credit card, see if you can get a credit limit increase before applying for a brand-new card.
-You may get a limit increase from your credit card issuer by showing that your credit score has improved, your income has increased, or that you have paid off a significant amount of debt.
-If one or more of these circumstances currently applies to you, you may not have to apply for a new credit card in order to get the funding you need.
+If you already have a credit account, see if you can get a credit limit increase before applying for a brand-new card.
+You may increase your credit limit by showing your credit card issuer that your payment history or credit score has improved, your income has increased, or that you have paid off a significant amount of debt.

 Funding Alternatives

-Instead of relying on getting a new credit card, you may want to try other forms of funding to help you out with your finances.
-You may be able to save money on interest rates, get a higher funding amount, or receive better payback terms with other funding options like personal loans or bad credit installment loans.
+Instead of relying on getting a new credit account, you may want to try other forms of funding to help you out with your finances.
+You may be able to save money on interest rates, get a higher funding amount, or receive better payback terms with other funding options like unsecured loans.

 How To Cancel an Application With a Credit Card Company

 Unfortunately, it is unlikely you will be able to cancel a credit card application after officially submitting all the required documentation.
-If you are currently going through the process, however, all you need to do to cancel your application is to stop.
+If you are currently going through the process, you can stop.
 If you are in the middle of a paper or online credit card application, simply stop filling out the form and either close out of your web browser or properly destroy and throw away any paperwork you’ve completed.

-But, if you have already submitted your application, you’ll have to act fast.
-You can call the credit card issuer’s customer service line and tell a representative that you need help canceling a credit card application.
+If you have already submitted your application, you can call the credit card issuer’s customer service line and tell a representative that you need help canceling a credit card application.
 If your application happens to be still pending or under review, you may be able to cancel the application.
-In this case, make sure you get written confirmation of the cancellation from the credit card company to ensure a hard credit check doesn’t get added unnecessarily to your credit report.
+In this case, make sure you get written confirmation of the cancellation from the credit card company.

 What To Do if You Can’t Cancel Your Credit Card Application